AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/read-data/sds-data-query-methods.md

 Optional specification of the direction of the request.
 By default, range requests move forward from `startIndex`, collecting events after `startIndex` from the stream.
 A reversed request will collect events before `startIndex` from the stream.

 `SdsBoundaryType boundaryType`<br>
-Optional SdsBoundaryType specifies the handling of events at or near `startIndex`.
+Optional parameter that specifies the handling of events at or near `startIndex`.

 `string filter`<br>
 Optional filter expression.